Zane-Gilfillan/Mars-Weather-App/README.md

 documentation on clip path generators:

-still having some bugs in the js function when showing the previous weather. also need to figure out my margin issues with the individual days.
+having some issues now with the API displying the temperature as well as wind direction, data is coming back NaN.